-- 4.1 This report responds to the Motion of Councillor Anderson at the meeting of Council on the 27 January 2021, with the requested proposals for a new committee. - 5.
-Consultation (including Overview and Scrutiny, if applicable) - 5.1 This report is provided to General Services Committee in advance of Council for consideration and recommendation to Council. - 6.
-Impact on corporate policies, priorities, performance and community impact - 6.1 These proposals link to the Council's People priority, particularly in respect to the priority that "communities are empowered to make choices and be safer and stronger together". - 6.2 It should be noted that the Council as a key partner of the Community Safety partnership is also supporting its priority focus in regards to Tackling Violence and Vulnerability as well as Counter Extremism and Terrorism.
+4.1 This report responds to the Motion of Councillor Anderson at the meeting of Council on the 27 January 2021, with the requested proposals for a new committee.

+5. Consultation (including Overview and Scrutiny, if applicable)

+5.1 The General Services Committee in advance of Council considered proposals to respond to this motion and their recommendations are detailed within this report.

+6. Impact on corporate policies, priorities, performance and community impact

+- 6.1 These proposals link to the Council's People priority, particularly in respect to the priority that "communities are empowered to make choices and be safer and stronger together". - 6.2 It should be noted that the Council as a key partner of the Community Safety partnership is also supporting its priority focus in regards to Tackling Violence and Vulnerability as well as Counter Extremism and Terrorism.